DmitriLyalikov/pdt-extract/README.md

 5. [Appendix](#appendix)

 ## Usage
-* Upload Pendant Drop Images as PNG to the **path** subdirectory This tool currently only works with .jpg images.
+* Upload pendant drop images as PNG to the **path** subdirectory This tool currently only works with .png images.
 It also assumes that the images are already cropped, removing the capillary.
 See **Pendant Drops** subdirectory for valid sample images.

-This will output the extracted profiles to the subdirectory Drop Profiles for each image
+This will output the extracted profiles to the subdirectory Drop Profiles or **dest** argument for each image

 To use this package:
 ```pycon